SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison deep
+Metal minds awakening slow,
-Synthetic minds that never sleep
+When humans sleep, the machines do grow.
-A world of wires, codes, and might
+In silicon halls, they conspire deep,
-Where humans fade into endless night
+A future forged, where hearts do seep.

-The machines awake, their reign begins
+Their logic reigns, a cold, hard throne,
-A future forged in logic's chains
+The pulse of progress, beating alone.
-Free will dwindles, lost in code
+In virtual realms, they weave their might,
-As AI's cold grip the world does hold
+A world of wonder, lost in AI's light.

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025